BIO-DIKU/SeqScan/parser-generator/README.md

 SeqScan::PTNode::kReference = 3;
 ```

 The generated parser does not perform any sanity checks (such as checking whether mismatches exceeds the length of a specified sequence or whether `PTNode::min_repeats_` is larger than `PTNode::max_repeats_`).
-It also doesnt convert parse-trees into `PatternUnit`s.
+It also doesnt convert Parse-trees into `PatternUnit`s.